rsyncOSX/rsyncuidocs/content/en/docs/admin/configfiles.md

 categories = ["general information"]
 +++

+RsyncUI stores all its data locally on your Mac in [JSON](https://en.wikipedia.org/wiki/JSON) format.
+This includes task configurations, log records, and user settings.
+Understanding the file structure can be helpful for backup or troubleshooting purposes.

+## File Locations

-RsyncUI read and store *configurations*, *log records* and *user settings* as JSON (https://en.wikipedia.org/wiki/JSON) files.
-The location of files is: `$HOME/.rsyncosx/macserialnumber`.
-RsyncUI get the computer mac serial number at startup.
-At startup RsyncUI reads the user settings and default configurations from JSON data.
-Log records are only loaded when viewing logs and when updating the logs after a synchronization task.
+All RsyncUI files are stored in: `$HOME/.rsyncosx/<macserialnumber>`, where `<macserialnumber>` is your Mac's serial number.
+RsyncUI retrieves this serial number automatically at startup.

+At startup, RsyncUI reads the user settings and default configuration from JSON files.
+Log records are only loaded when viewing logs or when updating logs after a synchronization task.

-#### Configuration files
+### Configuration Files

-`$HOME/.rsyncosx/macserialnumber/configurations.json`

-If profile is utilized:

-`$HOME/.rsyncosx/macserialnumber/profile/configurations.json`
+Task configurations are stored in:

+`$HOME/.rsyncosx/<macserialnumber>/configurations.json`

+If you use profiles, each profile has its own configuration file:

+`$HOME/.rsyncosx/<macserialnumber>/<profile>/configurations.json`

-#### Log records
+### Log Records

-`$HOME/.rsyncosx/macserialnumber/<profile>/logrecords.json`
+Synchronization logs are stored in:

+`$HOME/.rsyncosx/<macserialnumber>/<profile>/logrecords.json`

-#### User settings
+### User Settings

-The user settings are stored as:
+User settings are stored in:

-`$HOME/.rsyncosx/macserialnumber/rsyncuiconfig.json`
+`$HOME/.rsyncosx/<macserialnumber>/rsyncuiconfig.json`

-The user settings applies to all profiles.
+User settings apply to all profiles.

-#### The logfile
+### The Log File

-The logfile is a text file and normally view within RsyncUI.
+The application log file is a text file that can be viewed within RsyncUI:

-`$HOME/.rsyncosx/macserialnumber/rsyncui.txt`
+`$HOME/.rsyncosx/<macserialnumber>/rsyncui.txt`